apache/apisix-ingress-controller/docs/deployments/k3s-rke.md

 kubectl get service --namespace ingress-apisix
 ```

-*Note root permission may required to run above commands.*
+*If you are using K3S, the default kubeconfig file is in /etc/rancher/k3s and root permission may required.*

 Two Service resources were created, one is `apisix-gateway`, which processes the real traffic; another is `apisix-admin`, which acts as the control plane to process all the configuration changes.

 The gateway service type is set to `NodePort`, so that clients can access Apache APISIX through the Node IPs and the assigned port.
-If you want to expose a `LoadBalancer` service, try to use [Klipper](https://github.com/k3s-io/klipper-lb).
+If you are using K3S and you want to expose a `LoadBalancer` service, try to use [Klipper](https://github.com/k3s-io/klipper-lb).

-Another thing should be concerned that the `allow.ipList` field should be customized according to the [K3S Networking Settings](https://rancher.com/docs/k3s/latest/en/installation/install-options/server-config/#networking), so that the apisix-ingress-controller instances can access the APISIX instances (resources pushing).
+Another thing should be concerned that the `allow.ipList` field should be customized according to the Pod CIDR settings(see [K3S](https://rancher.com/docs/k3s/latest/en/installation/install-options/server-config/#networking) or [Rancher RKE](https://rancher.com/docs/rancher/v2.x/en/cluster-provisioning/rke-clusters/options/#cluster-config-file), so that the apisix-ingress-controller instances can access the APISIX instances (resources pushing).

 ## Install apisix-ingress-controller